-Before the advent of digital cameras and digital sensors, camera and lens manufactures made their cameras to work with 35mm film.
+Before the advent of digital cameras with their different sensor sizes, camera and lens manufactures made their cameras to work with 35mm film.
 It was the most popular and most widely used format in photography for many years.
+Every regular 35mm camera had the same size area inside their camera that would record the exposure.

 Now, enter some confusion.
 Digital cameras can be made with any size sensor, with or without a full size sensor, which is a sensor that is the same size as a 35mm film "negative."
-As it turns out, The most popular sensor size in digital cameras these days is an APS-C format.
+As it turns out, The most popular sensor size in digital cameras these days is an APS-C format, which has a crop factor of 1.6x.

-The easiest way to calculate crop factor is to use this free online calculator.
+The easiest way to calculate crop factor is to use a free online crop factor calculator.
 This simple tool has a drop down selector where you can type in the exact dimensions of your camera's sensor and it will automatically calculate the number for you.
 How cool is that?

 The chart below shows you how a certain lens "acts" when it's on a cropped sensor camera.
 What it really means is it shows the lens focal length that has the same angle of view as a full frame camera would give you.